 The Rega Elicit-R digs up incredible detail, too.
 Drums hit with realistic impact and tautness, while Clint Mansell’s complex ambient Moon soundtrack sounds impressively solid and composed.

 While the older Rega Elicit showed dynamic restraint, the Elicit-R is much more forthcoming.
 The amp’s composure lets the loud parts sing out gloriously, while quieter moments of a song still exhibit plenty of detail.
+Some might find the Elicit-R has a slight leanness and a hint of brightness, particularly if you compare it with the full-bodied Roksan K3.

 However, the Rega makes no attempt to smooth things over.
 It trades that warmth and smoothness for transparency.
 And it thinks nothing of conveying all the flaws in a recording – so it won’t be forgiving with poorly produced or low-resolution material.